nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

     * Sell - Bone Axe / Iron Dagger / Bronze Sword
     * Disassemble - Silver Earring / Knee Pad / Silver Pendant
     * Forge - Ladle Fe26 / Steel Sword
   * Head to the Termina Entrance for a cutscene with Glenn, then head back to Macha to have Glenn and her join the party.
+(Rename Glenn to G)
-  * Board the boat, replace Pierre and Poshul for Glenn and Leena respectively, and head to Marbule.
+  * Board the boat, replace Pierre and Poshul for Glenn and Macha respectively, and head to Marbule.

 ### Marbule

+  * Replace Macha with Leena while heading to Marbule.
   * Shop (Straight ahead, talk to the guy in the swimming pool in the upper corner)
     * 2 TurnBlue
     * 1 TurnRed